What is Guardianship?

 When does a person lack Capacity?

 This is a difficult question to answer as capacity is not black and white.
 Capacity needs to be judged on an individual basis rather than being categorised according to diagnosis.
 For example, just because a person has a learning disability, does not necessarily mean that they cannot understand and make some decisions for themselves.
 The law attempts to define capacity but how useful this is in practice is debatable.
+Generally as a carer you know whether someone has capacity or not.
 As solicitors if we are in doubt we would consult with a GP or Consultant.

 What is a Guardianship Order?